Published: Wednesday, 23rd December 2020

-Since 2010, the amount of money we receive from government has reduced by over £130million - that's over £1,000 per household.
-This decade of austerity, combined with increases in costs, means that we are facing an estimated £57m pressure on our budgets between now and 2024.
+Since 2010, the amount of money we receive from government has reduced significantly.
+This decade of austerity, combined with increases in costs, means that we are facing an estimated £150m pressure on our budgets – that’s over £1,000 per household.
+Significant finance and resources will also be required to deliver our Carbon Neutral Plan by 2030.